 Dental bone grafts are usually an outpatient procedure, and patients are usually sedated through the process.
 The procedure is typically done before a dental implant/tooth replacement and usually doesn’t cause any, if very little pain, through the procedure and the healing process.

 How long does it take to recover from a dental bone graft?

 Your dentist will usually give you antibiotics to prevent infection and in some cases, pain medication.
 However, pain medication usually isn’t necessary as most patients don’t feel any pain.

-A dental bone graft is usually the first step to dental implants.
-Once the dental bone graft is complete, your dentist must wait for the new bone to fuse with the natural bones in your mouth before they can complete the process.
-This timeframe is different for everyone but shouldn’t take longer than a month or two.
+A dental bone graft is typically the first phase in the dental implant process.
+After a dental bone graft, it is necessary for your dentist to allow time for the new bone to fuse with the existing bones in your mouth before continuing with the procedure.
+The duration of this process varies for each individual but should typically take no longer than a couple of months.

 Bleeding: Minor bleeding after oral surgery is normal.
 It is important to leave gauze put in place after 20-30 minutes.
 If bleeding continues use a moistened gauze or tea bag and apply pressure to the area for another 20-30 min.

 Diet: Soft foods only for the next 3-5 days.
 Avoid chewing near your surgical site.
 If located in the front, avoid biting into anything (even forks/spoons).
 Avoid sticky, hard, brittle, spicy, highly seasoned, or acidic foods.
 Be sure to maintain adequate nutrition and drink plenty of fluids.

 Swelling: Swelling, sensitivity, bruising, and chapped lips can occur for the first 48 hours after the procedure.
 Apply an ice pack wrapped in a towel for 20 minutes and 20 minutes off.
 Keeping your head elevated above your heart will also help.